 Set up a blog and generate expert content

 A blog is another useful way of building a brand, and in some ways, it dovetails with the link-building process itself.
-By setting up a blog, the business or people running it can use the blog to promote the brand; they can do this by using the blog as a means to interview people within the business itself, to highlight the specifics of the business processes, and also potentially to highlight other products and brands, in the hope that the favour will be reciprocated.
+By setting up a blog, the business or people running it can use the blog to promote the brand; they can do this by using the blog as a means to interview people within the business itself, to highlight the specifics of the business processes, and also potentially to highlight other products and brands, in the hope that the favor will be reciprocated.
 The use of SEO is also helpful when it comes to improving search results in Google.

 Social media to engage with your audience

 Social media is something which is becoming more and more popular as a tool for marketing and branding.
-Most, if not all, of the population spends time on social media, and so it is a good way for companies to engage with their audience, and continue the process of associating their brand with the needed goods and services.
+Most, if not all, of the population, spends time on social media, and so it is a good way for companies to engage with their audience, and continue the process of associating their brand with the needed goods and services.
 Social media is also useful for its ability to engage with people beyond the obvious – having someone like or share something on social media means that it is now visible to everyone who is connected to them, and the networking continues beyond that.

 Reviews and a brand image